zac-heisey/bodywise-v2/new-patient-info-forms.md

 **Patient Forms**

 At [Bodywise Physical Therapy](/), we want to maximize your time with us.
-Prior to your first visit, please follow the Intake Form link below and submit that online.
-Then print and fill out the New Patient Registration Form below, and bring it with you to your first visit along with your insurance information and photo ID.
+Prior to your first visit, please click the blue button below to download the New Patient Registration Form.
+Then print and complete the form, and bring it with you on your first visit along with your insurance information and photo ID.

 <a href="/assets/bodywise-new-patient-paperwork.pdf" class="button primary" download>Download Your New Patient Paperwork</a>